flaxsearch/flaxcode/src/docs/hacking.rst

-It is possible to do this on Windows with a single filter that hooks into the Windows Indexing Service infrastuture.
+It is possible to do this on Windows with a single filter that hooks into the Windows Indexing Service infrastructure.

 IFilter Background